nmemranhussain/simple_multi_regression_in_R/README.md

 - **heplots:**: 1.7.0

 ## Quantitative Analysis
-### Evaluation Metrics
-- **coefficient of determination (R²)** - Indicates the strength of relationships
-- **coefficient of partial determination (CPD)** - Indicates what portion of each independent variables can explain the 'Streaming Hours'
-- **P-value** - Indicates statistical significance using 95% confidence level

 **Simple (SLR) and Multiple (MR) Linear Regression Analysis** table of **Children**, **Income** and **History** on **Streaming Hours**

   ![Table of key findings](Table.png)